ClayAucoin/codex-lv2-may-2025/guides/week2-vscode/lesson-3-emmet-intro/emmet-intro-lv8.md

 ### 🎯 Objective

-Practice using Emmet to create script tags and learn about CSS frameworks.
+Practice using Emmet to create link tags and learn about CSS frameworks.

 ---